ericjang/aibook/sources/chapter02.md

 This has brought us into a “tower of Babel moment” in AI: different disciplines and applications can share algorithms because we all use the same general building blocks for learning.

+If I were to summarize the developments in machine learning in the last decade, it would be that we have made very powerful systems using end-to-end optimization with increasingly few assumptions about model design.
+We give up our assumptions of which computations need to be performed, and let brute-force automated search find the best solution for us.
+In the next chapter we will address the limitations of this approach.